Introduction

 Common Mistakes People Make

-Many people quit too early or use aromatherapy in a poor way.
+Many individuals can quit too early or use aromatherapy in a poor way.

 Here are common mistakes.